 - How big is the roster and will it grow?
 Large rosters mean many players sitting on the bench at tournaments.
 Getting at-bats against live kid pitch is perhaps the most important experience your player needs in order to develop and grow as a ball player.
 That won’t happen much on large rosters unless your player happens to already be a top hitter.
 In my opinion, 12 is the ideal roster size for younger players, though 13 is often acceptable.

 - Does the team have a reputation for bringing in ringers for tournaments?
-Some teams will happily collect your money and drill your player at practices, but come tournament time, you may see a few new players who get lots of playing times because they’re great players, while you’re player sits on the bench.
+Some teams will happily collect your money and drill your player at practices, but come tournament time, you may see a few new players who get lots of playing time because they’re great players, while your player sits on the bench.
 These new players never show up at practice but they show up at some tournaments to displace fee-paying practice players.
 Avoid these situations.

 One of the main reasons families look into travel ball for their kids is to find a better alternative to an all-star system that isn’t working for them.
 If your league has a good all-star system and your player cares a great deal about playing with friends, then by all means go with the all-stars, which is likely to have a lower expense and involve less travel for practices and scrimmages.